stevenschobert/metalsmith-sass/README.md

 Base path to use when evaluating `image-url()` functions in a stylesheet.
 Path will be prefixed to the value.

+### sourceMap

+Boolean to enable generation of sourceMap.
+The created sourceMap have the same name and location to the css file, with `.map` extension.

 ## Credits

 Thanks to [Segment.io](http://github.com/segmentio) for creating and open-sourcing